 I was worried about his head so I called my husband asking him, “What should I do?”
 Brad was at a short Bible meeting not far from home and he came back to check on our son.
 We decided that Brad would finish his Bible meeting and I would take Sawyer to the hospital to have his forehead stitched up.

-On his way out the door, Brad noticed the skylight in the garage was broken, like something had fallen through it.
+On his way out the door, Brad noticed the skylight in the garage was broken, as something had fallen through it.
 There were pieces of the skylight on the floor around the trailer we have parked in the garage.
-About the same time, I noticed that Sawyer had scrapes and bruises on his back and stomach.
+At about the same time, I noticed that Sawyer had scrapes and bruises on his back and stomach.
 This was more than a fall from the kitchen counter!

 Brad realized this at the same time and we both decided to take Sawyer to Hospital Civil de Uruapan.
 Although Sawyer still doesn’t remember it, he fell through our garage roof skylight and landed on, or near, the trailer.
 We think he bounced off some tires we had in the trailer and we are very grateful they were there.
 If it wasn’t for the tires his fall could have been more severe.